-To put these costs into perspective, a study at the University of Denver cited this example:
+To put these costs into perspective, a study from the University of Denver cited this example:

 “...while a simple automobile case may resolve quickly after case initiation and incur less than $10,000 in fees, the total costs of such a case can also exceed $100,000 per side if the case goes to trial."

-- Stress and time away from work: The “stress factor” is different for everyone, but if the case is taking you away from your work and it’s costing you money, or the stress is eating away at you, it might be wise to settle.
+Stress and time.
+The “stress factor” is different for everyone, but if the case is taking you away from your work and it’s costing you money, or the stress is eating away at you, it might be wise to settle.

-- Judge vs. jury trial: Jury verdicts are more uncertain than having a judge.
+Uncertain outcome of a trial.
+Jury verdicts are more uncertain than having a judge.
 For instance, studies have found that juries tend to be more empathetic to defendants in certain situations than a judge might be.
-If you are the plaintiff in a jury trial, you might want to settle if the trial has been given to a jury.

 As a way to get to a settlement agreement, the parties in a lawsuit can agree to mediation.
 In mediation, the two parties meet with a trained mediator who works to reach an agreement.
-At any point in a lawsuit before trial, the two parties can agree to mediate; if mediation comes to a stalemate, the lawsuit can continue.
+At any point in a lawsuit before trial, the two parties can agree to mediate.
+If they reach agreement, they can put it in writing.